chrisryan91/PremierLeagueTable/README.md

 ## Owner Goals

-My goals for this project was to provide the user with a program with the ability to update a league table over the course of a season whenever the results come in.
+My goal for this project was to provide the user with a program with the ability to update a league table throughout a season whenever the results come in.
 I wanted the user to even potentially use speculative results to be able to update a fantasy league table.
-Fantasy results could be inputted as results to a fantasy match.
-In its current form, the program runs a specific year in a specific league - the English league in it's 2023/2024 season.
-The malleable nature of the spreadsheet means it can be updated to include any league - even fakes teams, in fakes leagues with fake results.
-The program sorts the games and inputted results in the style of a round-robin tournament where every team meets each other twice.
+Fantasy results could be inputted as results of a fantasy match.
+In its current form, the program runs a specific year in a specific league - the English League in its 2023/2024 season.
+The malleable nature of the spreadsheet means it can be updated to include any league - even fake teams, in fake leagues with fake results.
+The program sorts the games in the style of a round-robin tournament where every team meets each other twice.
 This opposes the elimination tournament found in World Cups or other head-to-head Cup tournaments.

 ## Features
 ### How to Use

 ![image of the menu](documents/readme%20images/menu.png)

 When the program runs, you user is given four menu options - view table, enter results, clear the results and table, and exit the program.
-Viewing the table will ask the user if they want to see the top four teams, the bottom three teams or the entire table.
+Viewing the table will ask the user if they want to see the top four teams, the bottom three teams, or the entire table.
 At the start, the table will have no resulting values.
 By the end of the season with all results in, the table will have the result of all the games.

 ![image of results entry](documents/readme%20images/match_day_entry.png)

-Choosing to enter the results will ask the user to enter the goals scored by each team for each of the fixtures - first the goals scored by the team playing at home, secondly the goals scored by the team playing away from home.
-After the results from each matchday is entered, the option is presented to view the table.
+Choosing to enter the results will ask the user to enter the goals scored by each team for each of the fixtures.
+Firstly, the goals scored by the team playing at home; secondly, the goals scored by the team playing away from home.
+After the results from each matchday are entered, the option is presented to view the table.
 However, data is saved and the table can be viewed at any point by returning to the menu.

 ![image of the top four](documents/readme%20images/top_four.png)